magento/pwa-studio/packages/upward-spec/README.md

       inline: 'Please provide a query'
 ```

-The matchers use the context lookups `request.url.query.shipmentId`, `request.url.query.shipmentName`, and `request.url.query.shipmentTrackingNumber` to obtain values for comparison.
+The matchers use the context lookups `request.url.query.shipmentId`, `request.url.query.shipmentName`, and `request.url.query.shipmentTrackingNumber` to asynchronously obtain values for comparison, as soon as they have been derived.
 The request object is part of the initial context, but you can also declare dependencies on other context values you have defined.
 The above definition could be more concisely expressed using intermediate values and more context lookups:

 ```yaml